rems-project/cn-tutorial/docs/getting-started/case-studies/the-runway.md

 # Airport Simulation

-{{ todo("BCP: I'm nervous about this case study -- it is not nearly as well debugged as the others, and it seems potentially quite confusing.
-I propose deleting it, but if others like it we can try to whip it into better shape...
-(Later: It seems people do like it, because it is more like SUT code than the other examples.
-So we should make it better.) ") }}
+{{ later("BCP: This case study is not as well polished as the others.
+It's useful because it's more like real-world C code than the others, but we should make it better...") }}

-{{ todo("BCP: It also still needs some fixing up after the testing/verification split.") }}

 Suppose we have been tasked with writing a program that simulates a runway at an airport.
 This airport is very small, so it only has one